Democracybillder/bill-fetcher/README.md

 # bill-fetcher
-Calls Open States API and populates the database with live bill information
+Calls Open States API and populates the database with live bill information.